cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

             type: bold
       -
         type: text
-        text: "FM Station's main controls are a bit of a departure from other Cherry Audio modules.
+        text: 'FM Station''s main controls are a bit of a departure from other Cherry Audio modules.
 Instead of standard knobs or sliders, its main controls are colored illuminated bars.
 These work just like the slider controls in other modules.
-To change values, grab the control bar at its top edge and move it or click anywhere in the control travel to jump to the setting (this is helpful when the control is set to minimum; you won't have to precisely click the tiny visible region of the bar).
+To change values, grab the control bar at its top edge and move it or click anywhere in the control travel to jump to the setting (this is helpful when the control is set to minimum; you won''t have to precisely click the tiny visible region of the bar).
 Hovering the mouse on a control bar causes it to light up.
-The controls bars behave the same as any standard Voltage slider control- right-clicking them allows all standard operations including Perform and MIDI controller assignments.\_ "
+The controls bars behave the same as any standard Voltage slider control- right-clicking them allows all standard operations including '
       -
+        type: text
+        marks:
+          -
+            type: italic
+        text: Perform
+      -
+        type: text
+        text: " and MIDI controller assignments.\_ "
+  -
     type: paragraph
     content:
       -
         type: text
         text: "You'll also notice the unfilled rectangular CV input indicators bars.
-These act as meters and display incoming mod CV levels in real-time.
+These act as meters and display the sum of incoming poly mod CV levels in real-time.
 Besides being great eye candy, they're useful for quickly determining which carrier operators are making sound while under CV control.\_"
   -
     type: paragraph
     content: